-You need to call the methods scoreDirector.beforeVariableChanged(Object, String) and scoreDirector.afterVariableChanged(Object, directly String) before and after modifying the entity.
-Alternatively, also you call the methods scoreDirector.beforeAllVariablesChanged(Object) and scoreDirector.afterAllVariablesChanged(Object).
+You need to call the methods scoreDirector.beforeVariableChanged(Object, String) and scoreDirector.afterVariableChanged(Object, String) directly you can before and after modifying the entity.
+Alternatively, also scoreDirector.beforeAllVariablesChanged(Object) call the methods and scoreDirector.afterAllVariablesChanged(Object).

 You can alter multiple entities in a single move and effectively create a big move (also known as a coarse-grained move).